Guide - A Costa da Morte, travelling through Western Route

-Costa da Morte, a natural paradise in northwest Spain, stretches along over 200 km of coastline, boasting some of Galicia's most stunning coastal landscapes.
+A Costa da Morte is a natural paradise in the northwest of Spain, with more than 200 km of coastline where you’ll discover some of the most breathtaking coastal landscapes in Galicia.

-Forests, lighthouses, cliffs, wild beaches with dunes, marshes, and saltwater lagoons preserve their untamed beauty.
-Even in August, you can enjoy long walks on nearly solitary, beautiful beaches.
+Forests, lighthouses, cliffs, wild sandy beaches with dunes, marshes and saltwater lagoons preserve all their authentic beauty.
+This is a place where, even on any given day in August, you can still enjoy long walks along stunning, almost deserted beaches.

-Explore a unique territory that takes you through the westernmost stretch of Costa da Morte, from Camariñas to Monte Pindo, two picturesque fishing villages.
+We invite you to explore a unique territory that will take you through the westernmost stretch of A Costa da Morte, from Camariñas to Monte Pindo, two picturesque fishing villages.

-We recommend starting your journey at the Environmental Refuge of Verdes (in the Coristanco Municipality).
+We recommend beginning your journey at the Verdes Environmental Refuge (Concello de Coristanco).

-To get there, head towards Fisterra via the C‐552 regional road from Carballo.
-After passing the small town of Montecelo and just before the "Carrefour" roundabout, take the exit to Verdes.
+To get there, take the regional road C-552 towards Fisterra from Carballo.
+About 5 km after passing the small village of Montecelo, and just before the “Carrefour” roundabout, take the turnoff to Verdes.

-Verdes Refuge is a magical place amidst small islets and waterfalls, where ancient flour mills used the water's force to operate.
-Picture walking through a fairy-tale forest, crossing small wooden and stone bridges, accompanied by the constant sound of water—a nature's gift in the most idyllic setting.
+Refuge is an idyllic place, nestled among small islets and gentle waterfalls, where old water mills once harnessed the river’s strength to operate.
+Imagine strolling through a fairy-tale forest, crossing small wooden and stone bridges while accompanied by the constant sound of flowing water—an enchanting, truly bucolic natural setting.

 Vimianzo